mangelats/FPGUI/README.md

 What's this?
 ------
 This is a library for ActionScript 3 and [FlashPunk] that allows to make a GUI for games easily.

-It still is in working process.
+It is in working process and i'm testing (if you find a bug, let me know).

 Features
 ------